-This cute fishing village is as charming as it comes.
+This bustling port town is as charming as it comes.
 Here are all the best things to do in Broughty Ferry…

 Today I’m going to be talking about my favourite things to do in Broughty Ferry.

 You may not have heard of Broughty Ferry before.
 It’s a suburb of the city of Dundee and lies a few miles to the east of the city.
 It’s a small but perfectly formed port town with a picturesque harbour, castle and lots of lovely cafés, shops restaurants and bars to enjoy.
 When it comes to charm, it’s there in buckets (and spades).
 That was a seaside joke by the way, just in case you didn’t realise.
 I think I’ll stick to the day job.